 PurpleAIStarted in April 2021

 AI for more efficient and effective Purple team exercises.
+We will use Reinforcement Learning to improve tactical sequential decision making.

 Large organisations perform so-called Red team and Purple team exercises to stress-test their cyber capabilities, train personnel, and eventually improve infrastructural resilience and incident response techniques & processes.
 However, these exercises are costly, time-consuming, and cannot provide coverage for the complete infrastructure.
 We believe AI should play a role in solving these challenges, and maybe even disrupt the industry for good!